 How will online classes affect my visa status?

-If the University is considering offering courses online for the summer, can I continue to take courses and exams online?
+Since the University is continuing to offer courses online for the fall, can I continue to take courses and exams online?

 Will there still be access to transportation to campus and to other off-campus destinations?

-The shuttle schedule is currently being revised and will be updated on the website.
+The shuttle schedule is currently being revised and community feedback is being taken under consideration regarding the availability of shuttle services.
 Please consult the UM-Dearborn Shuttle website for updated information regarding routes and hours of operation.

 I'm feeling anxious about this situation.
 Who can I talk with?